Breast Cancer Immunohistochemical Image Generation: a Benchmark Dataset and Challenge Review: Conclusion

 \section{Conclusion}

-In this breast cancer immunohistochemical image generation challenge, the methods submitted by the participants provide many novel ideas for IHC-stained image generation.
-The results show that the integration of WSI-level label information can make the generated IHC-stained images avoid mode collapse and correctly reflect the expression level of HER2 to a certain extent.
+The results of this breast cancer immunohistochemical image generation challenge indicate that producing high-quality IHC-stained images from H\&E-stained images, which accurately depict HER2 expression levels, remains a significant challenge.
+However, the methods submitted by the participants still provide many novel ideas for IHC-stained image generation.

+According to the collected methods, the integration of WSI-level label information can make the generated IHC-stained images avoid mode collapse and correctly reflect the expression level of HER2 to a certain extent.
 At the same time, the strongly constrained L1 loss used in the fully supervised methods may affect the quality of the generated image, while the weakly supervised or unsupervised methods do not impose pixel-level constraints on the images, so they can better maintain the cell structure in the pathological image.
 The weakly supervised/unsupervised image translation algorithm has great potential in the field of pathological image generation.
 In order to promote related research, we will release unaligned H\&E-IHC image pairs as an expansion of the BCI dataset.
 To explore more possibilities of breast cancer pathological image generation, we have opened the post-challenge submission phase, and scholars can still submit their results on Grand Challenge: \href{https://bci.grand-challenge.org}{https://bci.grand-challenge.org}.

 \appendices